 For a 15,000 BTU a/c unit, you will probably need a 3,300-3,500W generator.
 Keep in mind generators have a starting watts rating and a running watts rating.

 A 3,500W generator will start your a/c and keep running with some wattage to spare for other uses.

 Adding a Generator to a Travel Trailer

-If you are looking to add a generator to your travel trailer then look no further than Mod Your RV.
-Their website has dozens of DIY modification you can do to your travel trailer.
-Adding a generator is explained right here.
+If you want to add a generator to your travel trailer, look no further than Mod Your RV.
+Their website has dozens of DIY modifications you can do to your travel trailer.
+Adding a generator is explained in this article by Mod My RV right here.